InjectiveLabs/docs/source/includes/_architecture.md

 # Interface

-Injective provides a powerful, full-fledged decentralized exchange open-source front-end implemention allowing anyone to run an exchange.
+Injective provides a powerful, full-fledged decentralized exchange open-source front-end implementation allowing anyone to run an exchange.
 The Injective Client is a comprehensive yet friendly graphical user interface catered towards the general public as well as more advanced users:

 * [**Injective client implementation**](https://github.com/InjectiveLabs/injective-client)